skyglass/spring-boot-kafka-movie-bets/README.md

 - run `sh skaffold-prod.sh`

-- this script will build docker images, push them to azure container registry and deploy images to production kubernetes cluster with hot reloading of your code changes
+- This script will build docker images, push them to azure container registry and deploy images to production kubernetes cluster with hot reloading of your code changes

-- run `kubectl get pods` and make sure that all containers are RUNNING
+- Run `kubectl get pods` and make sure that all containers are RUNNING

-- edit ingress `cm-acme-http-solver`, as described in the article: https://medium.com/@jainchirag8001/tls-on-aks-ingress-with-letsencrypt-f42d65725a3
+- Edit ingress `cm-acme-http-solver`, as described in the article: https://medium.com/@jainchirag8001/tls-on-aks-ingress-with-letsencrypt-f42d65725a3
-- verify that certificate `tls-secret` is working (Ready = True, see the article for more details)
+- Verify that certificate `tls-secret` is working (Ready = True, see the article for more details)

 - Open https url with your registered domain in your Browser and make sure that Keycloak `Login` and `Register` works, you are able to `Create a Movie Event` and place a bet on it
 - You can use `admin`, password `admin` for user with admin privileges and `user`, password `user` for regular user
 - Any new user, registered with Keycloak is automatically assigned regular user privileges

-- optionally, register 2 new users, create movie event with one account and place bet with another account
+- Optionally, register 2 new users, create movie event with one account and place bet with another account
 - Congratulations!
 You successfully tested `Moive Bets App` in production!

 - The only difference between `skaffold dev` and `skaffold prod` is that `skaffold dev` allows hot reloading of your code changes on production!
 Try to make any code change with your IDE and you will immediately see this change on production!